-Many investors are still learning about the various metrics that can be useful when analysing a stock.
-This article is for those who would like to learn about Return On Equity (ROE).
+While some investors are already well versed in financial metrics (hat tip), this article is for those who would like to learn about Return On Equity (ROE) and why it is important.
 By way of learning-by-doing, we'll look at ROE to gain a better understanding of ACCO Brands Corporation (NYSE:ACCO).

 ACCO Brands has a ROE of 14%, based on the last twelve months.
 One way to conceptualize this, is that for each $1 of shareholders' equity it has, the company made $0.14 in profit.

 The formula for ROE is:

 Return on Equity = Net Profit ÷ Shareholders' Equity

 Or for ACCO Brands:

 14% = US$106m ÷ US$778m (Based on the trailing twelve months to June 2019.)

 Most readers would understand what net profit is, but it’s worth explaining the concept of shareholders’ equity.
 It is all the money paid into the company from shareholders, plus any earnings retained.
 The easiest way to calculate shareholders' equity is to subtract the company's total liabilities from the total assets.

 ROE measures a company's profitability against the profit it retains, and any outside investments.
 The 'return' is the amount earned after tax over the last twelve months.
 The higher the ROE, the more profit the company is making.
 So, all else equal, investors should like a high ROE.
 That means ROE can be used to compare two businesses.